kevgleeson78/Emerge-tech-assign/README.md

 5. Download the four files of the mnist data set [here](http://yann.lecun.com/exdb/mnist/) and save the files into the new data folder
 ### Saved .h5 model file
 For the purpose of demonstration and convenience a pre trained model has been saved in the root of this repository called ‘my_model.h5’.
 This is a file of a saved training state with 50 epochs run.
 Once you have cloned this repository move this file to the data folder you have previously created.
 Then when running the digitrec.py script you will be prompted to load the file or re-run the training.
 If you choose to load the saved model file you can start testing the model straight away.
+If you choose to re-run the training the original file will be overwritten with the new training weights.
+If you have not put this file into the data folder a new one with the same name will be created.

 ### Running the notebooks
 1. Cd to the cloned folder and run the command line.
 When the command line is open type